kayechellervillacruz/computationaltoolkit/README.md

 <img width="1787" height="820" alt="image" src="https://github.com/user-attachments/assets/57d5aa40-7054-4526-93df-925596ae8cf7" />

+Here is the updated `README.md` with your notes and documentation link included.
+I have kept the professional tone while ensuring your message about the development timeline and future plans is clearly communicated.

+---

 # Computational Science Toolkit

 The **Computational Science Toolkit** is a modern, responsive web application designed to streamline the exploration and execution of numerical methods.
 Built with Streamlit, this tool serves as a professional-grade interface for students and researchers to perform complex mathematical computations with ease.

-This project prioritizes clean architecture and a modern "dark-mode" desktop experience, allowing users to focus on computational results rather than interface navigation.
+> **Project Note:** This toolkit was developed as a project for **CS319**.
+Detailed documentation regarding the development and methodology is available here: **[Access Documentation](https://drive.google.com/drive/folders/1I3h5q-RlItVDFrf8THZ0c0CWjvyfCjpu?usp=drive_link)**.

 ---

+##  Development Status

+Please note that this project was developed within a constrained timeframe.
+I appreciate your understanding regarding the current scope, and I plan to implement further refinements, optimizations, and bug fixes in future updates.

+---

-## Features
+##  Key Features

 The toolkit is organized into three primary modules, each housing robust numerical algorithms:

 ### 1. Single Variable Equations

-Solve for the roots of equations with high precision using established numerical methods:
+Solve for the roots of equations with high precision:

 * **Bisection Method:** Reliable interval-based root finding.
 * **Linear Interpolation:** Efficient approximation using linear segments.